-▶ F TCP determines that the programmed feed rate is interpreted as the actual relative velocity between the tool point (tool center point) and the workpiece.
+▶ F TCP determines that the programmed feed rate is interpreted as the actual relative velocity between the tool point (Tool Center Point) and the workpiece.

-▶ F CONT determines that the programmed feed rate is interpreted as the contouring feed rate of the axis programmed in the respective NC block.
+F CONT determines that the programmed feed rate is interpreted as the contouring feed rate of the axis programmed in the respective NC block.

-••• 13 FUNCTION TCPM F TCP Feed rate refers to the tool tip 14 FUNCTION TCPM F CONT Feed rate is interpreted as the speed of the tool along the contour •••
+••• 13 FUNCTION TCPM F TCP Feed rate refers to the tool point 14 FUNCTION TCPM F CONT Feed rate is interpreted as the speed of the tool along the contour •••